-In addition, piles with a C:N ratio of 30:1 reach up to 160 degrees F, while those with a C:N ratio of 60:1 will seldom rise above 110 degrees F. Decomposition occurs faster at the ideal temperature of 160 degrees F.
+In addition, piles with a C:N ratio of 30:1 reach temperatures as high as 160 degrees F, while those with a C:N ratio of 60:1 will seldom rise above 110 degrees F. Decomposition occurs faster at the ideal temperature of 160 degrees F.

 If the model C:N ratio is not achieved when the pile is started, the finished product will not have it either.
 This can lead to some unfavorable situations.
-For example, if finished compost with a C:N ratio much above 45:1 is added to fields, any continued decomposition will actually rob nitrogen from the soil.
-The microbes need to get nitrogen from somewhere and, since it isn’t in the compost, they take it from the surrounding soil.
+For example, if finished compost with a C:N ratio much greater than 45:1 is added to fields, any continued decomposition will rob nitrogen from the soil.
+The microbes need to get nitrogen from somewhere and, because it isn’t in the compost, they take it from the surrounding soil.

-On the other hand, if the C:N ratio is too low (below 20:1), the microbes use all the available carbon and release the extra, unused nitrogen into the atmosphere, depleting the finished compost of this essential nutrient.
+On the other hand, if the C:N ratio is less than 20:1, the microbes use all the available carbon and release the extra, unused nitrogen into the atmosphere, depleting the finished compost of this essential nutrient.

 Finished compost used on Certified Organic farms must have a C:N ratio between 25:1 and 40:1.
 Home gardeners who grow organically, but aren’t interested in certification, don’t necessarily need their C:N ratio to fall exactly within this range.
-However, if it does, they will discover the pile finishes faster and the resulting compost is of exceptional quality.
+However, if it does, they will discover the pile finishes faster and creates compost of exceptional quality.

 The appropriate ratio will also prevent the need for additional supplies of water.

-Pay close attention to the initial blend of ingredients—aim for 2 to 3 times more “browns” than “greens” by volume.
-See “Recipe for Success” for examples of carbon and nitrogen sources.
+Pay close attention to the initial blend of ingredients—aim for two to three times more “browns” than “greens” by volume.

 - Autumn leaves